datamole-ai/mff-cloud-app-development/lesson-2/README.md

 **Our task:**

-* Optimize the storage for higer traffic and higher amounts of data stored
+* Optimize the storage for higher traffic and higher amounts of data stored
 * Design the changes needed to add the web application to the system